Keezh Vaanam Sivakkum

 Keezh Vaanam Sivakkum is a 1981 Indian Tamil-language film, directed by Muktha Srinivasan and produced by S. Ravi.
 The film stars Sivaji Ganesan, Saritha, Jaishankar, Sarath Babu and Menaka.
 It is based on a play of the same name by Kuriakose Ranga.
 The film was released on 26 October 1981 and became a box-office hit, running for over 100 days in theaters.
-It was remade in Telugu as Gopala Krishnudu and in Malayalam as Chakravalam Chuvannappol.
+It won the Tamil Nadu State Film Award for Second Best Film.
+The film was remade in Telugu as Gopala Krishnudu and in Malayalam as Chakravalam Chuvannappol.